-Attracting local birds to your yard is an easy if you provide safe & weather resistant habitat in your yard.
+Attracting local birds to your yard is easy if you provide a safe & weather resistant bird pallet habitat in your yard.
 Birds serve as a natural pest control, keeping the insect population in check.
 While it is still very wintery for many North Americans if you’re looking to start early consider designing a house for chickadees.
 These year round birds generally require a small house – 5″ square house with an 8″ height and a 1 1/8″ circular opening.
 For placement, consider a natural habitation height between 5′ – 15′ off the ground.

-Create a sunny and weather protected area in your yard to support the solitary bee population as these bees are very useful in pollinating fruit & flower crops.
+Create a sunny and weather protected bee pallet area in your yard to support the solitary bee population as these bees are very useful in pollinating fruit & flower crops.
 Unlike, bumblebees and honeybees, these types of bees build individual nests.
 These harmless, non-aggressive bees tend to habitate in sandy banks, piles of sand, or crumbling mortar.
 Others use the hollow stems of dead plants such as brambles, or tunnels previously bored into dead wood by beetles.
 Layer pallets with materials such as branches, hollow stems, etc. In larger wood materials, drill holes between 1/8″ to 3/8″ for these bees to nest.

 Raised Garden Bed